 Click a search term tag in the Field Tree browser to view documents in your searchable set tagged with the selected term.
 You can also email a link to the tagged documents by right-clicking the tag results and selecting Email Link.

-After you run a search term report with the Report and Tag option enabled, Relativity creates choices for each of the terms that you specified.
+After you run a search terms report with the Report and Tag option enabled, Relativity creates choices for each of the terms that you specified.
 You can then use these choices as criteria in a saved search.

 Use this procedure to create a saved search using tagged search terms: